Image

 Contact Trusted Kirksville, MO Criminal Defense Lawyers | Combs Waterkotte

-When you have been charged with a crime, from a simple traffic ticket for not properly changing lanes to substantial felonies, talk to a seasoned Kirksville, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to set up a free consultation.
-Our firm is here to talk with you at any time to help you defend yourself against criminal indictments and keep your precious reputation amongst friends and in the community.
+When you have been charged with a crime, ranging from a simple traffic ticket for not properly changing lanes to grave felonies, talk to a knowledgeable Kirksville, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to book a free review of your case.
+Our firm is ready to chat with you at a time that fits your schedule to help you defend yourself against criminal charges and keep your precious reputation amongst family and friends.

 View Service Areas